DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-14-improving-the-ability-to-browse-and-search-for-courses-round-2-user-research.md

 ---
-title: Improving the ability to browse and search for courses - Round 2 user research
+title: Improving the ability to browse and search for courses - round 2 user research
 description: User research testing new designs on Find for the homepage, filters, and course page.
 date: 2025-01-14
 tags: